Eczema is a chronic skin disorder characterized by scaly and itchy rashes. Atopic dermatitis is the most common type.

 - Bathe less often and keep water contact as brief as possible.
 Short, cooler baths are better than long, hot baths.

-- Use gentle skin care cleansers rather than traditional soaps, and only on your face, underarms, genital areas, hands, and feet.
+- Use gentle skin care cleansers rather than traditional soaps.
+Use these products only on your face, underarms, genital areas, hands, and feet, or to remove visible dirt.

 - DO NOT scrub or dry the skin too hard or for too long.